 There is a fine line between persistence and annoyance.
 I once had a journalist write me after we had an announcement that was covered by the press, “Why didn’t you let me know?!
 I would have written about that!”
 I had sent him three emails about the upcoming announcement to which he never responded.

 Ugh.
 However, my takeaway from this isn’t that I should send 10 emails to every journalist.
 It’s that sometimes these things happen.

-My general rule is 3 emails.
-If I’ve identified a specific journalist that I think would be interested and have a pitch crafted for her, I’ll send her the email ideally 2 weeks prior to the announcement.
-I’ll follow-up a week later, and one more time 2 days prior.
-If she ever says, “I’m not interested in this topic,” I note it and don’t email her on that topic again.
+My general rule is three emails.
+If I’ve identified a specific journalist that I think would be interested and have a pitch crafted for them, I’ll send them the email ideally two weeks prior to the announcement.
+I’ll follow-up a week later, and one more time two days prior.
+If they ever say, “I’m not interested in this topic,” I note it and don’t email them on that topic again.

 At times the stories also end up shared on sites such as Hacker News, Reddit, Slashdot, or become active conversations on Twitter.
 Again, we try to engage there and respond to questions (when we do, we are always clear that we’re from Backblaze.)

 And finally, I’ll often send a short thank you to the journalist.